What Is Coordination of Benefits? Explanation and FAQ

 Who Is Responsible for Coordinating Benefits?

-Insurance companies are primarily responsible for coordinating their benefits, and certain aspects of this process are regulated by federal and state laws.
+Insurance companies are primarily responsible for coordinating their benefits, with some aspects of this process regulated by federal and state laws.
 The National Association of Insurance Commissioners (NAIC) and The Centers for Medicare and Medicaid Services (CMS) provide guidelines that insurance companies should follow.

 It’s also important for healthcare facilities to stay aware of policies surrounding this process.
 Not only does this allow for stronger oversight of the administrative billing process, but this also enables proper education for staff and patients who are working with multiple insurers.